-Career & Self-Assessment Tools for StudentsWe offer career assessments to assist you in identifying career paths based on your preferences, interests, skills and values as they relate to academic and career exploration.
+Career and Self-Assessment Tools for StudentsWe offer career assessments to assist you in identifying career paths based on your preferences, interests, skills and values as they relate to academic and career exploration.

 It's important to note that no single assessment will give you the answers but rather they are intended to be a start to your self-awareness journey.

-To take these assessments, you must first schedule an appointment with the Career & Professional Development office.
+To take these assessments, you must first schedule an appointment with the Career and Professional Development office.
 After taking the assessments online, the Strong Interest Inventory and MBTI must be interpreted by a counselor in the Career & Professional Development office.
-To find out if these assessments are right for you or to schedule an appointment, please contact the Career & Professional Development office.
+To find out if these assessments are right for you or to schedule an appointment, please contact the Career and Professional Development office.

 Myers-Briggs Type Indicator (MBTI)The Myers-Briggs Type Indicator (MBTI) is the most widely used personality inventory that categorizes behavior based on preferences.
 Understanding these preferences can be a guide for career selection, the type of work you may want to perform and the style with which you approach your career.